openaps/docs/docs/docs/walkthrough/phase-2/accessing-your-rig.md

 * Access to the rig will need a cable to connect the UART port on the rig with the USB port on the computer.

-* Use the Terminal app on the Mac (or command line tool on your flavor of computer)
+* Use the Terminal app on the Mac, or follow [these directions for Windows](../phase-0/setup-edison.md#if-youre-using-a-windows-pc-for-console)

-* Use the command sudo screen /dev/tty.usbserial-* 115200 to enable “console” or  “screen” mode
+* If you're using a Mac, use the command `sudo screen /dev/tty.usbserial-* 115200` to enable “console” or “screen” mode

 * Press RETURN to bring up the edison’s login screen

-* Login as “root” with your root password (default is “edison”, but you may have changed it during the setup of the rig)
+* Login as “root” with your root password (you should have changed it during the setup of the rig - if not, please [go back and do so now](../phase-0/setup-edison.md#initial-edison-setup))

 ## If your iPhone and rig are on the same wifi network